developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/ShortcutCreator/index.md

         /C:'file://\Program Files\application\Config.xml'
         /C:"file://\Program Files\My Application\config.xml"

 `/S:` specifies the start page of the Enterprise Browser application.
-Other configuration parameters will be used from the default config.xml file.
+Other configuration parameters will be used from the default `Config.xml` file.
 If the full file name contains spaces, surround URL with single or double quotes:

         /S:"file://\HTML\index.html"
         /S:"file://\RE App\index.html"